raymond8505/rl-quick-chat/README.md

 Install the package, change the messages and keys as needed.
 Uncomment the console log of `e.name` then run and press the key to find key codes.

+`default.json` Contains my starter messages and keys, change as you please, or create other themed json files to use instead

 ## Scripts

 - `start` runs the script in Node